AnoukSmet/Casa-Pedra-Nobre/README.md

 * Thank you as well to the creator(s) of the [Datatables CDN](https://cdn.datatables.net/).
 This helped to provide a nice overview of all the reservations.

 * Big thanks to the Stackoverflow Community who has helped me through a lot of problems.
-It is incredible to see how everyone is to eager to help each other.
+It is incredible to see how everyone is so eager to help each other.

 * A special thanks to my mentor Simen Eventyret_mentor, who once again, supported me throughout this challenging project.
     He has believed in me and this project when I didn't and has guided me through it.
 Thanks for the amazing help over the last couple of months!

-This project was ofcourse very close to my heart, having run this bed & breakfast myself for more than 2 years.
+This project was of course very close to my heart, having run this bed & breakfast myself for more than 2 years.
-It was an honor for me to work on this project and I would like to thank my parents for delivering a lot of the content and images.
+It was an honour for me to work on this project and I would like to thank my parents for delivering a lot of the content and images.
 I also want to thank them and my husband-to-be Artur for the amazing (and critical, as it is also very close to their heart) testing they did.
 This has been a great help in order to improve the user experience even more.